MarcosMorenoDev/MarcosMorenoDev/README.md

 - 👋 Hi, I’m @MarcosMorenoDev!
-And I'm from Buenos Aires, Argentina!
+I'm from Buenos Aires, Argentina 🇦🇷!
-- 👀 I’m interested in: A full time job as a front-end developer.
+- 👀 I’m interested in: A full time job as a frontend web developer.
-- 🌱 I’m currently learning: React + Typescript + Figma + Git!
+- 🌱 I’m currently learning: React + Java & Springboot!
 - 📚 Proficient enough in English.
 - 📫 How to reach me: Via my public email (you can find it in my profile)!
 - 😄 Pronouns: he/him.